Shungy/kebabsec-website/content/audits/olympus_bophades_remediation_phase_one.md

 **[M-06](https://github.com/code-423n4/2022-08-olympus-findings/issues/239) After endorsing a proposal, user can transfer votes to another user for endorsing the same proposal again**
 *Status: Fixed*

 As there are no endorsements anymore, issue is mitigated, yet the same attack vector can be considered for `vote()`, yet this is not possible as this would require a withdraw/redeem action following a deposit action to get vOHM from another address, which would be unable to vote as deposit timestamp would be after the timestamp the proposal got activated.
-There&#39;s an important distinction here, and that is if the `transfer()` function of `VOTES` module would be added to a policy in a way that allows transfering of votes in any capability.
+There's an important distinction here, and that is if the `transfer()` function of `VOTES` module would be added to a policy in a way that allows transfering of votes in any capability.
 Consider adding a deposit timestamp for this as well.
 See [KS2-03].

-**[M-07](https://github.com/code-423n4/2022-08-olympus-findings/issues/257) Endorsed votes by a user do not decrease after the user&#39;s votes are revoked**
+**[M-07](https://github.com/code-423n4/2022-08-olympus-findings/issues/257) Endorsed votes by a user do not decrease after the user's votes are revoked**
 *Status: Fixed*

 This function does not exist anymore.